Discovering Biblical Truths and Rejecting Traditions that are not based on Scripture

 Unlearning Tradition, Relearning Scripture

-The Bible is a unity; both the Old and New Testaments are coherent.
-The Old Testament declares, and the New Testament affirms, its fulfillment.
-Jesus told His disciples: “These are My Words that I spoke to you while I was still with you, that everything written about Me in the Law of Moses, the Prophets, and the Psalms must be fulfilled (Luke 24:44).”
+The Bible presents a unified message, with the Old and New Testaments forming a coherent whole.
+The Old Testament proclaims truths that the New Testament confirms through their fulfillment.
+As Jesus declares to His disciples, “These are My words which I spoke to you while I was still with you, that everything written about Me in the Law of Moses, the Prophets, and the Psalms must be fulfilled” (Luke 24:44).

-Our goal is to be consistent with the truthful teachings of Scripture, not to create conflict.
-The Old and New Testaments complement each other, serving as mutual commentary.
-Only then can we be true to God’s Word.
-Our mission is to enable you to read and teach the Bible confidently and accurately.
+Our commitment is to uphold the truthful teachings of Scripture, not creating conflict.
+We recognize that the Old and New Testaments work together, each illuminating the other as mutual commentary.
+By embracing this harmony, we remain faithful to God’s Word.
+Our purpose is to equip you to read and teach the Bible with confidence and clarity.

 Disclaimer: We do not dismiss the use of extra-biblical resources like lexicons, Bible dictionaries, or encyclopedias – especially in aid of understanding historical contexts or relevance.